 Blue cheese, or bleu cheese, also called Roquefort, Gorgonzola, Stilton, Danish Blue, and Fourme d’Ambert has a very strong flavor.
 It is made from cow’s milk that is left to ferment with mold spores until it forms its soft veins of blue-green mold within the cheese.
 The veining occurs after the cheese is removed from its surrounding paste during aging.

 The name comes from the French term “bleu” which means blue because of the color of the mold veins in this kind of cheese.
 This type of cheese can be crumbled over salads, baked potatoes, and steaks.
 While often high in sodium, it also provides calcium, phosphorus, vitamin A, and Riboflavin.
+It’s strong flavor means you don’t need a large portion to pack a punch.

 Feta (75 calories per ounce) (14)

 Feta is a crumbly cheese made of cow’s milk or sheep’s milk which originated in Greece.
 It has a sharp flavor with a briny, tangy taste.
 It was developed over several centuries BC on the plains of Greece near Mesopotamia.
 Since feta is packaged in brine to preserve freshness, it can be high in sodium.
-However, it is typically lower in calories than most other cheeses.
+However, it is typically lower in calories than many other cheeses.

 Cottage Cheese (81 calories per ounce) (14)